ks1686/ks1686/README.md

-- Hello reader, this account is just going to be a compilation of whatever stuff comes to my mind and I program it.
-Because why not?
+- This is just a placeholder for when I come up with anything.
-- Interested in video games and computers.
+- Interested in video games, music, and computers.
 Always keep up with the latest tech releases
 - Studying Comp Eng., minor in Comp Sci.
+- I really should update this thing and my LinkedIn.